I think I say, “Thank you,” just above a whisper. But I’m not sure I’ve spoken at all.

 “it makes me feel lonely that you don’t listen to me, or hear what I’m saying.
 It makes me feel sad that we can’t find a space to communicate in.
 To communicate clearly.”

 I want to blurt out more, but I’m keenly aware that that will not lead to better.
 But to worse.
 I try to remember that I don’t need his approval, that I’m not less than him, that I have a say in how I want to be treated, that I don’t have to make him hurt because I do.
 A lot runs through my mind.
-I want to breathe, but I’m not sure I remember that too.
+I want to breathe, but I’m not sure I remember that either.

 “I struggle with finding a way to make it all work so that I know where you stand and you know where I stand.
 I feel lousy when we don’t see each other.
 And I feel sick when you feel so misunderstood that you come after me like this.”